Seek the wonders, slay the monsters

 Misc

-Beyond the Atlas, I work as in AI evaluation at Elicit and do occasional writing gigs, for instance at Works in Progress.
+Beyond the Atlas, I work in AI evaluation at Elicit, where we build a tool to analyze the scientific literature.
+I do occasional writing gigs, for instance at Works in Progress.
 I used to publish The Classical Futurist, a bimonthly magazine about classical antiquity and the future.
 I’m also active on Twitter, which happens to be the best way to contact me.

 The sea monsters, logo, and other parts of the Atlas’s visual identity come from the Carta marina et descriptio septentrionalium terrarum, a map of Scandinavia from 1539.
 I’ve remade some of them into pixel art, because pixel art is fun.